Volume of a Frustum of a Cone

-A frustum may be formed from a cone with a circular base by cutting off the tip of the cone with a cut perpendicular to the height, forming a lower base and an upper base that are circular and parallel.
+A frustum may be formed from a right circular cone by cutting off the tip of the cone with a cut perpendicular to the height, forming a lower base and an upper base that are circular and parallel.
+The problem can be generalized to other cones and n-sided pyramids but for the moment consider the right circular cone.

 Let h be the height, R the radius of the lower base, and r the radius of the upper base.
 One picture of the frustum is the following.